Working together to deliver positive sustainable outcomes for individuals

 Integra is committed to a co-production approach to supporting every individual to achieve positive sustainable community outcomes and to integrating best practice in outcome monitoring arising from the Social Services and Wellbeing (Wales) Act 2014.

-Integra welcomes referrals for men and women over 18 with a mental health diagnosis and/or a learning disability.
+Integra welcomes referrals for men and women over 18 with a mental health diagnosis and/or an acquired brain injury.

-We have residential care, supported living and outreach services in Cardiff, Carmarthenshire, RCT and Swansea.
+We have residential care, supported accommodation and outreach services in Cardiff, Carmarthenshire, Neath, RCT and Swansea.

-Integra provides residential care, domiciliary care and supported living services.
+Integra provides residential care, domiciliary care and supported accommodation services.

 We support clients across South Wales.